robdraaijer/Advertising-docs/Advertising/bingads-13/campaign-management-service/negativekeywordlist.md

 description: Defines a negative keyword list.
 ---
 # NegativeKeywordList Data Object - Campaign Management
 Defines a negative keyword list.
-You can add negative keywords to a negative keyword list and associate the list with one or more campaigns.
+You can add negative keywords to a negative keyword list and associate the list with campaigns.

 ## Syntax
 ```xml